Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy creating characters!

 That, of course, is a really big story on which I’m not interested in elaborating right now—maybe sometime in future it might make a useful book, as a primer for all schools that want to become more streamlined and offers a better learning experience to their main reason for existing—their students.

-A similar situation happened at the school where I will being teaching in a few months, the U of South Shore.
+A similar situation happened at the school where I will begin teaching in a few months, the U of South Shore.
 Both schools are part of a large conglomeration of colleges and universities that coordinate their programs in many ways.
 So usually what happens at one school happens at another.
 Just one last bit: When I interviewed for the position at South Shore, they had three department heads in my department.
 They have now narrowed it down to one, and holy of all holies, it was the one with whom I had the best rapport!

 Now on to better things!